Qaitbay: Consolidation of power

 Following the defeat of Suwar, Qaitbay set about purging his court of the remaining factions and installing his own purchased Mamluks in all positions of power.
 He frequently went on excursions, ostentatiously leaving the Citadel with limited guards to display his trust of his subordinates and of the populace.
 He traveled throughout his reign, visiting Alexandria, Damascus, and Aleppo, among other cities, and personally inspecting his many building projects.
 In 1472 he performed the Hajj to Mecca.
 He was struck by the poverty of the citizens of Medina and devoted a substantial portion of his private fortune to the alleviation of their plight.
 Through such measures Qaitbay gained a reputation for piety, charity, and royal self-confidence.

+About 1480 he fortified the ruins of the Lighthouse of Alexandria that had been destroyed by an earthquake in 1323; the fort came to be called the Citadel of Qaitbay.

 Ottoman-Mamluk war

 In 1480 Yashbak led an army against the Aq Qoyunlu dynasty in Northern Mesopotamia, but was soundly defeated while attacking Urfa, taken prisoner, and executed.
 These events foreshadowed a longer military engagement with the far more powerful Ottoman Empire in Anatolia.
-In 1485 Ottoman armies began to campaign on the Mamluk frontier, and an expedition was dispatched from Cairo to confront them.
+In 1485, Ottoman armies began to campaign on the Mamluk frontier, and an expedition was dispatched from Cairo to confront them.
 These Mamluk troops won a surprising victory in 1486 near Adana.
 A temporary truce ensued, but in 1487 the Ottomans reoccupied Adana, only to be defeated once more by a massive Mamluk army.
 As the concomitant Ottoman expansion in the western Mediterranean represented an increased threat to the Catholic Monarchs of Spain, Ferdinand II of Aragon made a temporary alliance with the Mamluks against the Ottomans from 1488 until 1491, shipping wheat and offering a fleet of 50 caravels against the Ottomans.

-In 1491 a final truce was signed that would last through the remaining reigns of Qaitbay and the Ottoman Sultan Bayezid II.
+In 1491, a final truce was signed that would last through the remaining reigns of Qaitbay and the Ottoman Sultan Bayezid II.
 Qaitbay's ability to enforce a peace with the greatest military power in the Muslim world further enhanced his prestige at home and abroad.

 Final years

-The dome of Qaytbay's mausoleum, Northern Cemetery, Cairo.

 The end of Qaitbay's reign was marred by increasing unrest among his troops and a decline in his personal health, including a riding accident that left him comatose for days.
 Many of his most trusted officials died, and were replaced by far less scrupulous upstarts; a long period of palace intrigue ensued.
-In 1492 the plague returned to Cairo, and was reported to have claimed 200,000 lives.
+In 1492, the plague returned to Cairo, and was reported to have claimed 200,000 lives.
 Qaitbay's health became markedly poor in 1494, and his court, now lacking a figure of central authority, was wracked by infighting, factionalism, and purges.

-He died on 8 August 1496 and was interred in the spectacular mausoleum attached to his mosque in Cairo's Northern Cemetery which he had built during his lifetime.
-He was succeeded by his son, an-Nasir Muhammad (not to be confused with the famed 14th-century sultan of the same name.)
+He died on 8 August 1496 and was interred in the spectacular mausoleum attached to his mosque in Cairo's Northern Cemetery, which he had built during his lifetime.
+He was succeeded by his son, an-Nasir Muhammad (not to be confused with the famed 14th-century sultan of the same name).